sirithumukuntla/Skinwise/README.md

 ##  Features

-- 📸 Upload images of skincare product labels
+-  Upload images of skincare product labels
-- 🤖 Automatic OCR and text cleaning
+-  Automatic OCR and text cleaning
-- 🔍 Ingredient extraction using keyword and fuzzy matching
+-  Ingredient extraction using keyword and fuzzy matching
-- 🧪 Analysis using a dataset of 100 skincare products
+-  Analysis using a dataset of 100 skincare products
-- 📊 Displays safety, effectiveness, skin type suitability, and more
+-  Displays safety, effectiveness score
+-  chatbot gives info of a ingredient's description, what does it do,who it is good for and who should avoid.

 ---

-## 🛠 Tech Stack
+##  Tech Stack

 - **Backend:** Python (Flask)
 - **Frontend:** HTML, JavaScript